Resources for managers for mental health in the workplace

 • Employee Assistance Program

 Federal departments and agencies in the core public administration are required to make available to employees a confidential Employee Assistance Program (EAP).
 An EAP provides free short-term counselling for personal or work-related problems as well as crisis counselling.
-More than 80 federal departments and agencies receive their EAP services through Health Canada, while other organizations provide this service internally or purchase it from the private sector.
-If you are unsure who the service provider for your organization is, please contact your organization’s Departmental Coordinator for the Employee Assistance Program (link available internally only) or your human resources team to find out more information about your Employee Assistance Program.
+More than 90 federal departments and agencies receive their EAP services through Health Canada, while other organizations provide this service internally or purchase it from the private sector.
+If you are not sure who your provider is, please access Find your organization’s Employee Assistance Program provider.
+If your department or agency is not listed, contact your manager or your organization’s Human Resources team for EAP information.

 Find information in the Disability Management Handbook for Managers in the Federal Public Service to help you deal with mental health issues in the workplace and to promote employee wellness, workplace attachment and productivity.
 You can also read the summary of disability management best practices.